 Note that small values like free shipping, money-back guarantees and same-day delivery can be useful conversion tools, but are secondary to your unique selling proposition.

-If your answer to, “What do I do better than anyone else?” is “free shipping”, you’re not digging deep enough.
-That’s something any store can copy-and-paste, meaning it’s not a defensible value proposition.
+If your answer to “What do I do better than anyone else?” is “free shipping,” you’re not digging deep enough.
+That’s something any store can copy and paste, meaning it’s not a defensible value proposition.
 Often, identifying your value proposition requires quite a bit of thought and research (customer interviews, for example).

 Please, promote those free post-purchase gifts and shipping guarantees alongside your value proposition.
 You will likely capture people on the fence.
-But that’s just a band-aid if the core value proposition isn’t unique or compelling.
+But that’s just a bandage if the core value proposition isn’t unique or compelling.

 Step 2: Communicating your value proposition